FREE TRIAL: 30 days of Prime Video's premium TV shows and movies for free from Prime Video

 One of writer-director Noah Baumbach's best works, the movie wins bonus points for portraying both sides of the messy divorce with compassion, making for a heartbreaking viewing experience.
-And yet, Marriage Story still finds moments of humour, greatly benefiting from amazing performances from Johansson and Driver.
-You'll find it on a lot of Best of 2019 lists, and for good reason.
+Yet Marriage Story still finds moments of humour, greatly benefiting from amazing performances from Johansson and Driver.
+You'll find it on a lot of Best of 2019 lists and for good reason.

 Starring Timothée Chalamet, The King is a historical drama based on several plays from William Shakespeare's Henriad.
 The story revolves around Hal, reluctant heir to the English throne, who is crowned King Henry V following his father's death.
 He has to return to a life he had previously tried to escape, which involves navigating palace politics and dealing with all the chaos his dad left behind.

 The King is stylish and beautifully written, with plenty to say about institutions of power.
 Yet, the movie never gets too preachy, and having Chalamet as the lead is a real treat.
 If you're a fan of medieval dramas, you can't miss this one.